|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 Children with ADD frequently have learning difficulties.
 Seek an educational assessment.
 If there is a gap between your daughter’s intellect and her ability, she may benefit from extra tutoring or special-education services.
 If your daughter takes ADHD medication, the school-day dose may require adjustment.
 Speak with her doctor about this. —Carol Brady, Ph.D., child psychologist, Houston

 Dr. Carol Brady is a clinical psychologist in private practice in Houston, Texas.
-She is also a specialist in school psychology and a well-regarded speaker in the area of ADHD, children, and families in trauma and Tourette's Syndrome.
+She is also a specialist in school psychology and a well-regarded speaker in the areas of ADHD, children, and families in trauma and Tourette's Syndrome.